 I’VE JUST HAD A 6-WEEK CHECK UP WITH MY OBSTETRICIAN/GYNAECOLOGIST AND HE HAS GIVEN ME THE GREEN LIGHT TO EXERCISE AGAIN.
 WHAT ARE SOME SAFE FORMS OF EXERCISE?

-What I like to remind my patients is that the body is still recovering at 6 weeks.
+What I like to remind postpartum women is that the body is still recovering at 6 weeks.
 Childbirth itself is one of the most traumatic experiences a female’s body will undergo.
 In no way should you jump straight back into pre-pregnancy level exercise such as boot camp, F45, Crossfit, etc. at this point in time.